Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 There is a way to increase your average speed over the Speed cap while speed buffed, and that is to do running jumps everywhere.
 This only saves milliseconds and makes navigation rather bumpy, but it's still mildly beneficial to keep jumping while you are speed buffed, whether you're at maxed out Speed or not.

 Xiahou Ba is somewhat less effective compared to Zhang He since he starts with a lower base Speed (125), and his ground special is both costlier and slower to perform than Zhang He's air special.
-However, Zhang He can't be used for speed buffing in the original WO3, since that game doesn't have air specials.
+However, Xiahou Ba is your only option for speed buffing in the original WO3 since that game didn't have air specials.

 Other characters like Zhang Liao and Ranmaru Mori can also buff their own speed temporarily, but these speed buffs are generally less powerful and have less utility for speed movement purposes.